guidomb/ios-scripts/README.md

 To tell Carthage to use your own access token and in order for the bootstrap script to install the custom version of Carthage you need to define the environmental variable `GITHUB_ACCESS_TOKEN`.

-##### Code signing certificates

-Because Carthage builds all the dependencies and generates a fat `.framework` with binaries for all the possible architectures (iWatch, iPhone, simulator).
-It needs to sign the artifacts using a code signing certificate.
-There is an open [issue](https://github.com/Carthage/Carthage/pull/583) to solve this problem but for now you need to provide a `.p12` file with a development certificate and store them in `script/certificates/cibot.p12`.
-You will also need to provide the passphrase for the certificate in the environmental variable `KEY_PASSWORD`.

 ## License

 **ios-scripts** is available under the Apache 2.0 [license](https://raw.githubusercontent.com/guidomb/ios-scripts/master/LICENSE).